The Growing works story so far…

-Pod was designed by our talented worker Catherine Power and made using a local craftsman.
-This enabled our workshops to be commissioned by public events such as Dewsbury upon Sea and The Flame.
-In addition, our growing activities continued on allotments and public areas in central Huddersfield, Almondbury, Grange Moor and Holmfirth.
+Pod (our mobile potting shed) was designed by the Catherine Power and made using a local craftsman.
+With this addition our workshops could be commissioned by public events such as Dewsbury upon Sea and The Flame.

-We secured funding for a 15 month Market Garden Project from Time to Change, and was part of the national campaign to challenge mental health stigma and discrimination in the Holme Valley area, giving local volunteers with a lived experience of mental health difficulties the opportunity to run the project with us.
+Further funding for a 15 month Market Garden Project from Time to Change, part of the national campaign to challenge mental health stigma and discrimination, gave local volunteers with a lived experience of mental health difficulties the opportunity to run the project with us.